 Mr. Hernandez provides a lot of information about his take on how customers are adjusting to the new “reality” of managing the virus.
 I won’t go into all the data, but one chart, in particular, struck me on the economic value of customer experience relative to customer expectations.

 The chart argues three main points:

 - Economic value to our company is lost when an experience doesn’t meet customer expectations.
 That’s shown on the left side of the chart.
 This sounds like common sense, and I think most people would agree with this point.

 - On the right side of the chart, the point is made that economic value to our company is lost when the experience significantly exceeds expectations.
 The idea that you spend too much on the experience and don’t get a commensurate return in value.

 - In the middle, the argument is that economic value is maximum when experience meets customer expectations.

 After reviewing this, I immediately took offense to the idea that economic value is lost when experience exceeds expectations.
 Maybe the “significantly” qualifier eases my offense a bit, but I’m not sure.
 Likewise, to argue that value is maximized when expectations and experience are aligned is short-sighted, in my opinion.

 Hopefully, you can think of examples of when an experience exceeded (significantly!) your expectations.
 I think back to the first appearance of Uber.
 Clearly, the experience of getting a ride to the airport was significantly better than my experiences with cab rides.
 The economic value of creating this significantly better experience went to Uber in a big way.

 I think the only way to think about customer experience is to try to exceed your customer’s expectations.
-As pointed out in the KPMG paper and many other studies, companies with better customer experiences do better in the market.
+As pointed out in many other studies, companies with better customer experiences do better in the market.
 Just meeting expectations is no way to rule the world.